-This post was originally published on February 22, 2018, updated June 26, 2019 with new photos and a rewritten post.
-Slight changes were made to the recipe – it’s still just as refreshing and delicious as it’s always been!
+Editor’s note: This post was originally published on February 22, 2018.
+Since then, it’s been updated with new photos and a rewritten post.
+Slight changes were made to the recipe – it’s still just as refreshing and delicious as it’s always been.

 For this smoothie, you need the following ingredients: